google/WebFundamentals/src/_langs/en/tools/setup/device-testing/local-server.markdown

 If you've got the budget, you should definitely invest in a device collection.

-If you don't have the budget, or you want access to any device, [Device Anywhere](http://www.keynote.com/solutions/testing/mobile-testing) lets you control any number of real devices remotely, without having to actual own those devices outright.
+If you don't have the budget, or you want access to any device, [Device Anywhere](http://www.keynote.com/solutions/testing/mobile-testing) lets you control any number of real devices remotely, without having to actually own those devices.

 {% include modules/nextarticle.liquid %}